 Château de Fontainebleau

-A UNESCO World Heritage site and one of France’s largest châteaux, the magnificent Château de Fontainebleau boasts a rich resume of royal inhabitants, including Henry IV, Louis XV, and Napoleon.
-Built in the 12th century, the palace displays a remarkable variety of architectural styles, all set within 130 hectares (321 acres) of parks and gardens.
+A UNESCO World Heritage Site and one of France’s largest châteaux, the magnificent Château de Fontainebleau boasts a rich resume of royal inhabitants, including Henry IV, Louis XV, and Napoleon.
+Built in the 12th century, the palace displays a remarkable variety of architectural styles, and the interiors are covered in frescoes, paintings, and tapestries, along with gilded touches.
+The grounds span 321 acres (130 hectares), including courtyards, gardens, and parks.

 Visitors can discover the Château de Fontainebleau on a guided tour or take a self-guided tour of the Grands Appartements accompanied by an audio guide.
 Most Fontainebleau tours run from Paris.
 Although it’s possible to take in the highlights on a half-day tour, a full-day tour will give you free time to explore the vast parklands.
 In summer, popular activities include Segway tours, horse-drawn carriage rides around the palace grounds, or boat cruises around the lake.
 You can also soar overhead in a hot-air balloon.